 - Automobile exception.
 In most cases, police may search cars with no warrant if they reasonably believe it contains evidence.
 Since vehicles are mobile, they are less private than homes.
 (See our related article, Can police in Nevada search your car without consent?)9

 - Inspections.
-Routine searches that serve public health and safety require no warrant.
-Such as DUI checkpoints.
-Airport security searches.
-Borders searches.
-And health inspections.10 See our related article, Drug Checkpoints Leaving Colorado.
+Routine searches that serve public health and safety require no warrant such as at DUI checkpoints, airport security searches, borders searches, and health inspections.10

 - Exigent circumstances.
-Getting judges to grant warrants takes time.
-So warrants are unnecessary in emergency situations.
-Examples include when the suspect is fleeing (“hot pursuit”).
-Or evidence may be destroyed soon.11
+Getting judges to grant warrants takes time, so warrants are unnecessary in emergency situations.
+Examples include when a suspect is fleeing (“hot pursuit”), or when evidence may be destroyed soon.11

 Example: A Reno police officer is driving down the street and hears a woman crying with pain from a house.
 The officer immediately pulls over and breaks into the house, where he finds a man punching the woman.
 The Reno Court would probably find that the officer’s warrantless entry into the home was justified because he suspected from the cries that someone’s safety was in immediate jeopardy.

-6. What happens when police find evidence from an illegal search?
+6. What if police find evidence from an illegal search?

-Defendants can try to get the illegally-obtained evidence excluded as evidence in their case.
-If not for this exclusionary rule, police would have no incentive to do lawful searches and seizures.12
+If not for this “exclusionary rule,” police would have no incentive to do lawful searches and seizures.12

 Note that “secondary” or “derivative” evidence obtained as an indirect consequence of an illegal search is also inadmissible.
-This is called the “fruit of the poisonous tree” doctrine.
-The illegal search taints any secondary evidence that would not have been found but for the illegal search.13
+This is called the “fruit of the poisonous tree” doctrine: An illegal search taints any secondary evidence that would not have been found but for the illegal search.13

 Example: Police search Tom’s Henderson house pursuant to an invalid search warrant to find drugs.
 While searching through drawers, police find jewelry that has been reported stolen.
 Tom is then booked at the Henderson Detention Center for theft charges.
 Tom’s attorney argues that the jewelry should be excluded as evidence.
 The Henderson Court agrees because the jewelry was found only because of an illegal search warrant.